hpiwowar/citation11k/analysis/stats_knit_.md

 end.rcode-->

+Reuse was not limited to just a few papers.
+Almost all datasets published in 2001 and 2002 have been reused at least once.
+Newer datasets have been used less often, but we observed reuse of at least 20% of the datasets deposited in 2007.
+The actual rate, across all methods of attribution and extrapolated to all of PubMed, is likely much higher.

 Distribution of reuse across individual datasets.
-One panel for every year of publication, with papers published that year.
+One panel for every year of reuse study publication.

 <!--begin.rcode display_distAcrossDatasets, echo=FALSE
 qtiles = seq(0,1,0.01)